This is where we are...

 What is the Guild doing to support you?

-As well as campaigning for the University to not charge accommodation fees during lockdown and will be creating a letter that you can take to your landlord; the Guild is working with other unions to lobby the government to consider the impact on students and the financial burden of the rent.
+As well as campaigning for the University to not charge accommodation fees during lockdown and we've created a letter that you can take to your landlord here is a template; the Guild is working with other unions to lobby the government to consider the impact on students and the financial burden of the rent.
 It’s important that you continue to update your Students’ Guild on how you’re being affected through the coronavirus feedback form.

 What should I do if I have belongings I need in my room?